Planning Your Program

 - Student orientation.
 The University Policy on Health and Safety in Study Abroad requires program leaders to provide a health, safety, and security orientation to students before program departure.
 Learn more about Pre-Departure Orientation for Students.

 - Student expectations.
 The idea of traveling abroad, potentially for the first time, creates many expectations.
 Program leaders should manage those expectations as part of the orientation and preparation process.
 Even for short programs, students should be prepared for culture shock, large and small inconveniences, and differences between “postcard” images and reality.

 - Expectation of students.
 Just as it is important to manage a student’s expectations, students should understand what is expected of them.
 In the program syllabus, clearly spell out what is expected of students and dedicate time during the orientation to explain the importance of those expectations.
 Explain the cultural differences that may require conservative dress, refraining from taking pictures, or other actions considered normal in the United States.

 - High-risk travel destination requirements.
-The University Policy on International Travel requires a review and consultation for programs traveling to high-risk destinations designated by the U.S. Department of State as Travel Advisory Level 3 (Reconsider Travel) or Level 4 (Do Not Travel).
+The university International Travel Safety Policy requires a review and consultation for programs traveling to high-risk destinations designated by the U.S. Department of State as Travel Advisory Level 3 (Reconsider Travel) or Level 4 (Do Not Travel).
 Visit our Identifying High-Risk Destinations page for a complete list.
 Program information must be recorded on the Study Tour Reporting Form and submitted to us at least 60 days in advance.

 Next: Review & Approval